Top 4 SIDCHG Alternative Tools to Change Windows SID Safely

 Does cloning a drive always copy the SID?

-I used Wittytool and my PC works fine.
-Do I need Sysprep?
+I upgraded my drive with Wittytool and my PC works fine.
+Do I need to change the SID or run Sysprep?

-What is the error message for a duplicate SID?
+What are the symptoms of a duplicate SID?